 You might not guess it from the modest, rather congested dining room, but this is one of L.A.'s most celebrated Italian restaurants.
 The key is chef-owner Gino Angelini's thoughtful use of superb ingredients, evident in dishes such as a chopped salad with white beans, cucumbers, pistachios, and avocado, and cavatelli with mussels, clams, shrimp, peas, and saffron.
-Whole branzino, liberally crusted in sea salt, and boldly flavored rustic specials like tender veal kidneys or rich oxtail stew, consistently impress.
+Whole branzino, liberally crusted in sea salt, and boldly flavored rustic specials like tender veal kidneys or rich oxtail stew, as well as pastas heaping with white truffles (for a whopping $85) consistently impress.
 An intelligent selection of mostly Italian wines complements the menu.

 Feb 1, 2010

 Tiny, lively, crowded, fun, always a celebrity, casual, but the real reason to go is the food -- light and full of flavor, and a great wait staff.

 Yes, the tables are close together but the food was exceptional and very authentic.
 The lasagne was incredible as was the desert.
 Not your typical Italian-American restaurant; more like something you would find in Italy.